Root Cause Analysis

 Step 1

-Anomaly detection uses z-scores and historical baselines, not arbitrary thresholds.
-A 5% drop in revenue might be noise; a 5% drop in a metric that never moves more than 1% is a signal.
+Fig distinguishes real problems from normal fluctuation.
+A 5% drop in revenue might be noise; a 5% drop in a metric that almost never moves is a genuine signal.
+So that you only investigate what actually deserves your attention.

 Step 2

-If revenue dropped, Fig traces to its components: volume, price, mix.
-Then traces volume to pipeline, conversion, deal size.
-Then traces each of those to their upstream drivers.
-The graph tells Fig where to look.
+If revenue dropped, Fig checks volume, price, and mix.
+Then checks what drives volume: pipeline, conversion, deal size.
+Then checks what drives each of those.
+The causal map tells Fig exactly where to look — so that nothing gets missed.

 Step 3

 No speculation.
-Every suspected driver comes with a specific query result: 'Discount rate increased from 12% to 18% in Enterprise segment (high confidence — explains ~40% of revenue decline).'
+Every finding comes with a specific, checkable result: 'Discount rate increased from 12% to 18% in Enterprise segment — high confidence — explains roughly 40% of the revenue decline.'

 Output Format